CEREBRAL VENOUS THROMBOSIS

 Etiology

-- combination of multiple factors is common
+- combination of multiple factors is commonly observed

 Risk factors